 Google doesn’t support all services in all markets yet, but is continuously expanding its services across regions.
-If your industry isn’t listed here, check back often, as it may be available soon.
+If your country or industry isn’t listed here, check back often, as it may be available soon.

 3. Where Are Local Service Ads Available?

-To check if your region is eligible, visit the Google LSA signup page.
-Alternatively, you can do a quick check using Google by typing your profession and city’s name.
-For example, a quick search for “window cleaning Chicago” tells us that Local Services ads are available.
+To check if your region is eligible, visit the Google’s Local Services Ads signup page.
+Alternatively, you can do a quick check by typing your profession and city’s name into Google.
+For example, a quick search for “window cleaning Chicago” tells us that Local Services Ads are available.

 4. How Are Local Services Ads Different from Google Ads?

-- Local service ads appear above Google Ads in the search results.
+- Local Services Ads appear above Google Ads in the search results.
 That means they are more prominent and more likely to be clicked.

-Local Services ads work well if you’re only looking for customers locally, have a small marketing budget, and are just starting with Google advertising.
+Local Services Ads work well if you’re only looking for customers locally or are just getting started with online ads.

-Google Ads work best if you plan to advertise consistently, have a larger marketing budget and want to reach a regional, national, or even international audience.
+Google Ads work best if you have a more advanced marketing strategy and want to reach a regional, national, or even international audience.

 5. What Is a Google Guarantee?

-A Google Guarantee appears as a white tick in a green circle on specific local services listings.
+A Google Guarantee appears as a white checkmark in a green circle on specific Local Services Ads listings.
 Think of it as a vote of confidence that Google has verified your business, and considers you trustworthy.

 Once you’ve received your Google Guarantee, if a customer isn’t happy with the quality of your work, they can make a claim with Google to get their money back.
-Upper limits do apply — $2,000 in the U.S. and $2,000 in Canada.
+Upper limits of roughly $2,000 apply in the U.S.